-- To conduct a quarterly review of all collateral security for Board consideration and approval; - To recommend criteria by which the Board of Directors can evaluate the credit facilities presented from various customers; - To review the credit portfolio of the Bank; - To approve all credit facilities above Management approval limit: - To establish and periodically review the bank's credit portfolio in order to align organizational strategies, goals and performance;
+To conduct a quarterly review of all collateral security for Board consideration and approval;

-- To evaluate on an annual basis the components of total credit facilities as well as market competitive data and other factors as deemed appropriate, and to determine the credit level based upon this evaluation; - To make recommendations to the Board of Directors with respect to credit facilities based upon performance, market competitive data, and other factors as deemed appropriate; - To recommend to the Board of Directors, as appropriate, new credit proposals, restructure plans, and amendments to existing plans; - To recommend non-performing credits for write-off by the Board; - To perform such other duties and responsibilities as the Board of Directors may assign from time to time.
+- To recommend criteria by which the Board of Directors can evaluate the credit facilities presented from various customers; - To review the credit portfolio of the Bank; - To approve all credit facilities above Management approval limit; - To establish and periodically review the bank's credit portfolio in order to align organizational strategies, goals and performance; - To evaluate on an annual basis the components of total credit facilities as well as market competitive data and other factors as deemed appropriate, and to determine the credit level based upon this evaluation; - To make recommendations to the Board of Directors with respect to credit facilities based upon performance, market competitive data, and other factors as deemed appropriate; - To recommend to the Board of Directors, as appropriate, new credit proposals, restructure plans, and amendments to existing plans; - To recommend non-performing credits for write-off by the Board; - To perform such other duties and responsibilities as the Board of Directors may assign from time to time.

-11.2 Staff Welfare, Finance and General Purpose Committee
+10.2 Staff Welfare, Finance and General Purpose Committee

-This Committee is made up of six (6) members: three (3) non Executive Directors and three (3) Executive Directors.
+This Committee is made up of four (4) members: two (2) non Executive Directors and two (2) Executive Directors.
 It is chaired by a non-executive Director.
 The Committee considers large scale procurement by the Bank, as well as matters relating to staff welfare, discipline, staff remuneration and promotion.

-The membership of the Committee during the year is as follows:
+The membership of the Committee during the period is as follows:

-Alhaji Baba Tela - Chairman Prof. Chukuka Enwemeka Prof. Oyewusi Ibidapo-Obe Mr. Peter Amangbo Ms. Adaora Umeoji Mr. Ahmed Umar Shuaib
+Engr.
+Mustafa Bello - Chairman Prof. Oyewusi Ibidapo-Obe Mr. Ebenezer Onyeagwu Dr. Adaora Umeoji